Understanding Laryngitis

 • Nasal Blockage

-• Lymph nodes which are enlarged (glands are swollen)
+• Lymph nodes that are enlarged (glands are swollen)

 • A feeling of fullness in your throat